-The cookbook’s recipe is written to serve 20!
-I’ve trimmed that down to a more manageable 10 servings, and added fresh zucchini, red bell pepper, and shallots for additional flavor, color, and texture.
+The cookbook I adapted this recipe from is written to serve 20!
+I've trimmed that down to a more manageable 10 servings, and added fresh zucchini, red bell pepper, and shallots for additional flavor, color, and texture.
 A blend of gruyere and white cheddar is layered throughout so every bite has a bit of nutty creaminess.

 Rather than combining just the standard eggs and milk as the binder, white wine and Dijon mustard join in for another dimension of flavor.

 Assembling the casserole is straightforward.
 Spread the bread cubes in the baking dish, and drizzle with melted butter.